prioritizr/wdpar/README.md

 The *wdpar R* package provides an interface to data provided by [Protected Planet](https://www.protectedplanet.net/en).
-Specifically, the package can automatically data from the [World Database on Protected Areas (WDPA)](https://www.protectedplanet.net/en/thematic-areas/wdpa?tab=WDPA) and the [World Database on Other Effective Area-Based Conservation Measures
+Specifically, the package can automatically obtain data from the [World Database on Protected Areas (WDPA)](https://www.protectedplanet.net/en/thematic-areas/wdpa?tab=WDPA) and the [World Database on Other Effective Area-Based Conservation Measures